-How To Save Money On A New Car And Survive the Car Dealership Sales Pitches And Tactics
+How to Save Money on a New Car While Surviving the Car Dealership Sales Pitches and Tactics

-Do you know the secrets new car dealers use to get the most money from you?
+Do you know the secrets that most new car dealership salespersons use to get the most money from you?

 Never Trust a Car Salesperson

 Remember that it's a salesperson's job to get you to buy a car and to make money.
 Some are better than others, able to break down even the toughest customers.
 Unless you want to be taken in by the pitch, tell them only what they need to know.